 • Everyone recognizes them, even unfamiliar communication partners.
 Head nods are universal.

-• Individuals who can use head nods are often judged as being more "able".
+• Individuals who can use head nods are often judged as being more "able."
 Yes, it's unfair.

-• Head nods are not partner dependent.
+• Head nods are not partner-dependent.
 The learner doesn't need to rely on anyone to set up or offer assistance because they can do it themselves.

 Steps to teach head nods

-• Model an enthusiastic head nod and shake for yes and no frequently throughout the day.
+• Model an enthusiastic head nod and frequently shake for yes and no throughout the day.
 Have others model it as well.

 • Directly teach the child what the head nod and shake mean using multi-sensory teaching methods.

-• Provide a target for the child to aim their head movement by placing your fingers at their cheek and chin.
+• Provide a target for the child to aim their head movement by placing your fingers on their cheek and chin.
 The child touching your fingers with their chin and cheek should be accepted and rewarded as a yes or no response.